Jiichirō Matsumoto: Final years and legacy

 By the late 1950s, Matsumoto's health was beginning to decline, but he remained politically active.
 He was a central figure in the Buraku Liberation League (the BKI's successor from 1955) and in the JSP's opposition to the 1960 revision of the US-Japan Security Treaty (the Anpo struggle).
 His primary focus, however, returned to domestic policy.
 He was instrumental in pressuring the government to address the "Buraku issue" as a matter of national responsibility.
 His efforts, along with those of JSP Dietman Kazuo Yagi, contributed to the establishment of a government commission which, in August 1965, produced the Dōwa Taisaku Shingikai Tōshin (Report of the Deliberation Council on Integration Policy).
 This landmark report acknowledged that the state had a duty to resolve Buraku poverty and discrimination and led to the passage of the Special Measures Law for Dōwa Projects in 1969, which funneled trillions of yen into Buraku communities over the next three decades.
 Matsumoto had private reservations about the plan, fearing it would create dependency and corruption, but publicly supported it as a necessary step.

 In March 1966, suffering from arteriosclerosis, Matsumoto gave his final speech at the 21st conference of the Buraku Liberation League.
 He died at home in Fukuoka on 22 November 1966, at the age of 79.
 Over 10,000 people attended his memorial service in Fukuoka.

 Matsumoto remains an iconic figure in the Buraku liberation movement.
-His political legacy was continued by his adopted son, Matsumoto Eichi (1921–1995), who took over his seat in the House of Councillors, and his grandson, Ryu Matsumoto (born 1951), who has served in the House of Representatives since 1990 and was a minister in the Democratic Party of Japan government.
+His political legacy was continued by his adopted son, Matsumoto Eichi (1921–1995), who took over his seat in the House of Councillors, and his grandson, Ryu Matsumoto (1951–2018), who served in the House of Representatives from 1990 to 2012 and was a minister in the Democratic Party of Japan government.